-- was converted into: "By publishing in refereed journals"; - Members of the Society by §5 of this Statute were classified into the category of ordinary, honorary and supporting members leaving out the classes of sustaining and non-ordinary members; - As for the organisation this Statute said (§7) that the major organisation of the Society comprises the General Assembly, Extended Executive Board and Executive Board.
-These latter two categories substitute the former Committee and Council; - Paragraph 12 reacted to the substantial changes in the past years and nailed down: the Executive Board consist of the President (who has the liability of organising the coming congress); 1st Vice-President (the preceding president); 2nd Vice-President (president-nominee, viz. the person who might organise the congress after the coming congress); 3rd Vice-President (who by definition "should be a long time and experienced member of the Executive Board and as such should act as press and public relation officer"); Secretary; Treasurer; one or two Members at large.
+- Recognising the incapacity of the Society to publish an official journal as it was set in the first Statute, §3 of the present constitution (Means to achieve the purpose) was converted into: "By publishing in refereed journals"; - Members of the Society by §5 of this Statute were classified into the category of ordinary, honorary and supporting members leaving out the classes of sustaining and non-ordinary members; - As for the organisation this Statute said (§7) that the major organisation of the Society comprises the General Assembly, Extended Executive Board and Executive Board.
+These latter two categories substitute the former Committee and Council;

+Paragraph 12 reacted to the substantial changes in the past years and nailed down: the Executive Board consist of the President (who has the liability of organising the coming congress); 1st Vice-President (the preceding president); 2nd Vice-President (president-nominee, viz. the person who might organise the congress after the coming congress); 3rd Vice-President (who by definition "should be a long time and experienced member of the Executive Board and as such should act as press and public relation officer"); Secretary; Treasurer; one or two Members at large.